-What will this course prepare me for?
+What will the 3D Design A Level course prepare me for?

 Progression routes from this course have been to the following universities: Glasgow School of Art-Silversmithing, Huddersfield University-Architecture, Manchester Met.
 University-3D Design, Northumbria University-Product Design, Leeds Beckett-Interior Architecture & Design, Salford University-Interior Design.

 Course Entry Requirements

-Any Art & Design GCSE Grade 4 or a Technology GCSE Grade C including Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
+Any Art & Design GCSE Grade 4 or a Technology GCSE Grade 4 including; Resistant Materials, Product Design, Graphic Products, Textiles or equivalent.
 If you haven’t studied Art, no problem, just come and speak to one of the tutors about the A Level 3D design course.